MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/Lab_09c-Implement-Azure-Container-Apps.md.md

     >**Note**: A page with the message **Deployment is in progress** is displayed.
 Once the deployment is successfully completed, you'll see the message: **Your deployment is complete**.

-## Task 2: Test and verfiy deployment of the container app
+## Task 2: Test and verify deployment of the container app

 1. Select **Go to resource** to view your new container app.